husarion/panther_msgs/README.md

 # panther_msgs

-Custom ROS messages and services for Panther
+Custom ROS messages and services for Panther robot.